awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ssh-windows.md

    You are asked to confirm the connection because `git-codecommit.us-east-2.amazonaws.com` is not yet included in your known hosts file\.
 The CodeCommit server fingerprint is displayed as part of the verification \(`a9:6d:03:ed:08:42:21:be:06:e1:e0:2a:d1:75:31:5e` for MD5 or `3lBlW2g5xn/NA2Ck6dyeJIrQOWvn7n8UEs56fG6ZIzQ` for SHA256\)\.
 **Note**
 CodeCommit server fingerprints are unique for every AWS Region\.
 To view the server fingerprints for an AWS Region, see [Server fingerprints for CodeCommit](regions.md#regions-fingerprints)\.
+**Note**
+CodeCommit server fingerprints are unique for every AWS Region\.
+To view the server fingerprints for an AWS Region, see [Server fingerprints for CodeCommit](regions.md#regions-fingerprints)\.

    After you have confirmed the connection, you should see confirmation that you have added the server to your known hosts file and a successful connection message\.
 If you do not see a success message, double\-check that you saved the `config` file in the \~/\.ssh directory of the IAM user you configured for access to CodeCommit, that the `config` file has no file extension \(for example, it must not be named config\.txt\), and that you specified the correct private key file \(*codecommit\_rsa*, not *codecommit\_rsa*\.pub\)\.

    For information to help you troubleshoot problems, run the `ssh` command with the `-v` parameter:

+   For information to help you troubleshoot problems, run the `ssh` command with the `-v` parameter\.
+For example:

    ```
    ssh -v git-codecommit.us-east-2.amazonaws.com